altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 His hair was completely white and he was as old as Evrard, but if anyone dare call him old, he would beat them off in a training match so thoroughly that they wouldn’t be able to stand steadily.
 That was how stubborn he was, although it was a little childish too.<br/>
 Balasko seemed unhappy.<br/>
 "The knight corps don’t have it that bad.
 When the heavy infantry step into the battlefield, there’s just the enemy’s corpses left."<br/>
 The officers around him looked troubled when they heard the old soldier’s grumbles.
+And amongst them—<br/>
-And amongst them— There was someone who laughed heartily.<br/>
+There was someone who laughed heartily.<br/>
 He was a knight dressed in black armour.<br/>
 "Isn’t it nice that we can relax?"<br/>